-Experience the Mystical World of the Skeleton Tribe at Omo Bruglgamo Eco Resort in Mindima, Papua New Guinea
+Experience the Mystical World of the Skeleton Tribe at Omo Bruglgamo Eco Lodge in Mindima, Papua New Guinea

-Here are some of the things that guests can expect at the Omo Bruglgamo Skeleton Tribe Eco Resort:
+Here are some of the things that guests can expect at the Omo Bruglgamo Skeleton Tribe Eco Lodge:

 - Learn about the Skeleton Tribe culture and way of life